 “We’re running a new brand campaign in January”.
 Those exact words from the marketing manager in October 2018.
 Exciting, our client had gone through a lot of brand work over previous months, we’d seen all the new collateral and the new TV commercial as well.
 Fresh, engaging, all good stuff and we were excited to be asked to put together a digital media strategy for rolling out the new brand story to align with other media channels.

 So we did.
-We ran a good discover and planning workshop, worked closely with the marketing manager and the other ad agency, and got everything aligned and looking swish.
+We ran a good discovery and planning workshop, worked closely with the marketing manager and the other ad agency, and got everything aligned and looking swish.
 Everyone heading in the right direction for a 1st Jan 2019 activation.
 Tricky time that though, everyone on Christmas/New Year holidays, pressure to get everything completed well in advance before we all break for Christmas, so come 31st December we could all be sipping (or sculling) champagne on New Years’s eve knowing we had everything sorted.

 Didn’t quite turn out like that though.
 Surprised?
 Probably not.
 It’s Friday the 21st December and a bunch of critical digital assets had still not been provided to us.
 What you say savage?